redhat-developer/rhdh-operator/README.md

 The telemetry data collection feature is enabled by default.
 The default configuration uses image with backstage-plugin-analytics-provider-segment plugin enabled and configured.
 To disable this and to learn what data is being collected, see https://github.com/janus-idp/backstage-showcase/blob/main/showcase-docs/getting-started.md#telemetry-collection

+## Contributing and reporting issues

+To report issues against this chart, please use JIRA: https://issues.redhat.com/browse/RHIDP

+Contributions are welcome!

 ## License

 Copyright 2023 Red Hat Inc.